-Cowans Gap State Park is in Allens Valley, a narrow highland valley between Tuscarora and Cove mountains.
-Allens Valley runs from south of Cowans Gap Sate Park north to the town of Burnt Cabins.
-Cowans Gap crosses Tuscarora Mountain, connecting Allens and Path valleys.
+Cowans Gap State Park is in Allens Valley, a narrow highland valley between Tuscarora Mountain to the east and Cove Mountain to the west.
+Allens Valley runs from south of Cowans Gap State Park north to the town of Burnt Cabins.

 A gap is a notch or pass in a mountain.
-Cowans Gap is an east and west pass through the north and south running Tuscarora Mountain.
+Cowans Gap is an east-west pass in the north-south oriented Tuscarora Mountain, connecting Allens and Path valleys.
 The gap can be seen from the west side of Cowans Lake, looking east, or from PA 75, looking west.

 Millions of years ago, the Allens Valley area likely had two small valleys.
 In the south, a stream flowed north through the park area, then turned east and flowed out through Cowans Gap.
 In the north, the ancestral South Branch Little Aughwick Creek drained north toward Burnt Cabins.